Caroline-xinyue/todoist-api/source/includes/_tutorial.md

 #### When using curl through the shell...

-We use the `/API/v7/sync` endpoint, and then specify the following arguments:
+We use the `sync` call, and then specify the following arguments:

 - The user's API token same as on the previous requests.
 - The sync token that we received as reply on our previous request.
-- For this example lets get back only items changed since last sync, so we set `resource_items='["items"]'`.
+- For this example lets get back only items changed since last sync, so we set `resource_types='["items"]'`.
 - We send an `item_complete` command that will completed the task, and we specify only the `ids` parameter with the ID of the task, and also we send an `item_delete` command that will delete the other task, and this command also expects an `ids` parameter.
 - We also need to specify the `uuid`s for these commands.